-In some comments on the vast extent of the tobacco growing and cigar making industries in the eastern part of the State the Lancaster New Era says: "There were twen-ty-seven working days in this State during the past month of October.
+In some comments on the vast extent of the tobacco growing and cigar making industries in the eastern part of the State the Lancaster New Era says; "There were twenty-seven working days in this State during the past month of October.
 On an average there were 2,897,740 cigars made every one of those days in the Ninth internal revenue district of Pennsylvania.
-This is the largest number made in any month since the internal revenue law went | Samples sent on application. tf. into operation in 1863.
+This is the largest number made in any month since the internal revenue law went into operation in 1863.
 It is also the largest cigar output ever made in any internal revenue district in the United States in a single month.
-We can hardly realize the extent and value of this industry located in our county, in which upward of 800 cigar factories have been bustly at work.
-Between six and seven thousand men and women are continually at work, rolling with nimble fingers the cigars that are sent to market from the Ninth dis trict.
+We can hardly realize the extent and value of this industry located in our county, in which upward of ly at work.
+Between six and sevcontinually at work, rolling with nimble fingers the cigars that are trict.
 Is it any wonder that tobacco growers and cigar workers are anxious to keep away the cheap tobacco of other countries and the cheap labor that has produced them, and to retain for themselves these two closely-related industries, tohacco-growing and cigar-making, which have made our county rich?"